fxnn/gone/README.md

 serving whatever file is requested.

 Both use a set of backend packages.
-* The `filer` encapsulates mapping requests to the filesystem as well as reading and writing the files themselves.
+* The `filestore` encapsulates mapping requests to the filesystem as well as reading and writing the files themselves.
 * The `templates` package caches and renders the templates used for HTML output.
 * The `resources` package encapsulates access to static resources, which are